I want to register my camper!

 (you can pay with cash or check made payable to: First Christian Church):

-NOTE: A $25 deposit is due at the time of registration.
-Final payment is due Sunday, June 9.
+NOTE: A $25 deposit is due at the time of registration (by April 15).
+Final payment is due Sunday, June 1.
 Campers are encouraged to participate in Camp Fundraisers to help reduce costs.
-A final “amount due” will be given to all registered campers on June 6.
+A final “amount due” will be given to all registered campers on May 28.

-WHERE: We will stay in the modern cabins at Central Oklahoma Camp and Conference Center.
+WHERE: We will stay in the modern cabins at Twin Cedars Camp.
 This camp is located on the southern edge of Guthrie and is one that some of our older campers will be familiar with from previous camps.

 WHAT TO EXPECT: We will have adults staying with campers throughout the week.
 At Camp, we will have opportunities for Small Group time, meals, and fun activities — including swimming, fishing, canoes, paddleboats, indoor recreation, and cookouts.
-Our 4th-12th graders will also have an opportunity to do the ropes courses, participate in offsite service projects, and have a fun evening out at an event center and restaurant.
+Our 4th-12th graders will also have an opportunity to do the ropes courses and participate in offsite service projects.

 CURRICULUM: We will be doing a curriculum similar to our Sunday morning and youth curriculum with some added fun.
-The title of the curriculum is: “On The Case!”
+The title of the curriculum is: “Camp Believe It!”

 I HAVE ATHLETIC PRACTICE OR A JOB AND NEED TO LEAVE CAMP OCCASIONALLY: We understand that for some Junior High and High School students, school sports practices begin in July.
 If your student has an athletic practice they need to attend, they can leave for practice as long as the specific days/times are turned in before camp and your student has transportation to and from practice.
 If your student has a job and needs to leave for work, they will also be allowed to leave for work purposes so long as the days/hours are turned in ahead of camp.
 If your student drives, you will need to fill out a permission slip for them to leave camp and drive themselves to either of these activities.